Chandran Nair

-Chandran Nair is a Singaporean poet and retired Director and Mediator of UNESCO in Paris.
+Chandran Nair (1945 – 18 September 2023) was a poet, director, and mediator at UNESCO.
+Born in India, he spent most of his life living and writing in Singapore.
+He died in Montigny-le-Bretonneux, a suburb of Paris, France, where he had relocated for his work with UNESCO.

+He wrote poetry, in collections such as Once the Horsemen and Other Poems and was the founder of the Society of Singapore Writers.

 Biography

 Background

-Nair was born in Kerala, India in 1945.
-He left India for Singapore at the age of seven.
-His father, Villayil Raman Gopala Pillai who wrote short stories and novels in Malayalam under the pen name of Njekkad had migrated to Singapore in 1947.
+Chandran Nair was born in Kerala, India, in 1945.
+He moved to Singapore at the age of seven.
+His father, Villayil Raman Gopala Pillai, wrote short stories and novels in Malayalam under the pen name Njekkad, and emigrated to Singapore in 1947.

-In 1973 Chandran Nair married Ivy Goh Pek Kien.
+In 1973, Chandran Nair married Ivy Goh Pek Kien.

-He studied at Raffles Institution and University of Singapore from which he holds a Masters in Science (Marine Biology) and a Diploma in Fisheries (with distinction) but went into publishing on his graduation and worked as an international civil servant with UNESCO, first in Karachi (1981-1985), where he started painting, and then in Paris (1985 - 2004), where he now lives.
+Nair studied at Raffles Institution and the University of Singapore, where he earned a Master's degree in Science (marine biology) and a Diploma in fisheries (with distinction).
+However, after graduating, he pursued a career in publishing.
+He later worked as an international civil servant with UNESCO, first in Karachi (1981–1985), where he began painting, and then in Paris (1985–2004), where he resided.